The Multnomah County Circuit Court has issued a preliminary injunction that stops enforcement of this regulation while the litigation proceeds.

 Printable Informational Tri-fold Handout:

 On June 7, 2023, the Portland City Council passed amendments to update existing public camping restriction policies.
 This ordinance puts the City of Portland in compliance with House Bill 3115 which was adopted by the Oregon Legislative Assembly in 2021.
 The updated code aims to provide reasonable time, place, and manner camping restrictions for those experiencing homelessness.
-Enforcement of the amended city code has also been updated and will be implemented through a phased-in approach beginning in late-July at the earliest.

 Time restrictions that prohibit day camping: The ordinance amends code to allow an involuntarily homeless person to camp in non-restricted areas between the hours of 8 pm and 8 am.
 After 8 am, the person must dismantle the campsite until 8 pm.